exyi/coberec/docs/thesis/graphql-generator.md

 We also have support for [GraphQL unions](https://graphql.org/learn/schema/#union-types) which are less straightforward to represent in C#.
 We are using inheritance to represent one option of many, but the union types also have helper methods to make creating and processing the unions easier.
 In the ExprCS API, Expression and TypeReferences are unions.
-A simpler example of a generated union may found in [src/Coberec.Tests/CSharp/testoutputs/CodeGeneratorTests.SimpleUnionType.cs](https://github.com/exyi/coberec/blob/master/src/Coberec.Tests/CSharp/testoutputs/CodeGeneratorTests.SimpleUnionType.cs).
+A simpler example of a generated union may found in the [CodeGeneratorTests.SimpleUnionType.cs](https://github.com/exyi/coberec/blob/master/src/Coberec.Tests/CSharp/testoutputs/CodeGeneratorTests.SimpleUnionType.cs) file.

 Apart from the basics like constructors, equality and ToString, we automatically implement some helpers.
 Each case of the union has a factory method on the type, for example, we can use `Expression.Constant(...)` instead of `new Expression.ConstantCase(...)`.